salahjebali/DeepLearningApplications_labs/lab2/README.md

 | Macro Avg  | 0.22      | 0.50    | 0.30     | 16      |
 | Weighted Avg | 0.19    | 0.44    | 0.27     | 16      |

+Based on the provided confusion matrices and classification reports for the three classifiers (MLP, Logistic Regression,SVM and Random Forest) , we can observe the following:

+1. **MLP Classifier**:
+Overall, after changing the max_length hyperparameter to 256, the performance of the classifiers has improved compared to when max_length was set to 128.
+The MLP classifier shows the most significant improvement, with an accuracy of 69%.
+However, it is still not able to predict class 0 instances effectively, resulting in lower recall and F1-score for class 0.

+2. **Logistic Regression Classifier**:
+The logistic regression shows accuracy of 50%.
+It still struggle to correctly predict instances of class 1, with low recall and F1-score for this class.

+3. **SVM Classifier**:
+SVM classifiers show similar performance to the LRC, both achieving an accuracy of 44%.
+It still struggles to correctly predict instances of class 1, with low recall and F1-score for this class.

+5. **Random Forest**
+The Random Forest classifier performs slightly better than the other two models, achieving an accuracy of 62% on the test set.
+It has a higher recall for class 1 (33%) compared to the other classifiers, indicating a better ability to identify negative reviews.
+However, the Random Forest model still faces difficulties in classifying class 1 instances, as evident from its lower F1-score of 0.50 for this class.

+## 3.2: Overall Analysis

+The performance of the classifiers before and after changing the `max_length` hyperparameter shows interesting trends:

+### Before Changing `max_length` to 256:

+1. **MLP Classifier**:

+   The MLP classifier had the lowest accuracy of 44%, failing to predict any instances of class 1.
+This poor performance could be attributed to the limited context provided to the model due to the shorter maximum length of tokens.

+2. **Logistic Regression Classifier**:

+   The logistic regression classifier achieved an accuracy of 56%.
+However, it struggled to correctly predict instances of class 1, resulting in low recall and F1-score for this class.

+3. **SVM Classifier**:

+   The SVM classifier's performance was similar to the logistic regression classifier, also achieving an accuracy of 56%.
+However, like the logistic regression model, it faced challenges in correctly classifying instances of class 1.

+4. **Random Forest Classifier**:

+   The Random Forest classifier performed slightly better than the other models, with an accuracy of 62%.
+However, it also faced difficulties in classifying instances of class 1, as indicated by its lower F1-score for this class.

+### After Changing `max_length` to 256:

+1. **MLP Classifier**:

+   The most significant improvement was seen in the MLP classifier, which achieved an accuracy of 69%.
+The model's ability to predict instances of class 1 improved, resulting in higher recall and F1-score for this class.
+This enhancement can be attributed to the increased context provided to the model with the longer `max_length`.

+2. **Logistic Regression Classifier**:

+   Surprisingly, the logistic regression classifier's performance decreased after increasing the `max_length`, with an accuracy of 50%.
+The model continued to struggle with predicting instances of class 1, leading to lower recall and F1-scores for this class.

+3. **SVM Classifier**:

+   Similar to the logistic regression model, the SVM classifier's performance also decreased after increasing the `max_length`, with an accuracy of 44%.
+It continued to face challenges in correctly classifying instances of class 1.

+4. **Random Forest Classifier**:

+   The Random Forest classifier's performance remained relatively stable with an accuracy of 62%.
+Similar to the other models, it faced difficulties in classifying instances of class 1, as evidenced by its lower F1-score for this class.

+Overall, the analysis highlights the importance of hyperparameter tuning, specifically the `max_length`, in obtaining better results from language models like DistilBERT.
+Increasing the `max_length` allowed the MLP classifier to capture more context, leading to improved accuracy.
+However, the other classifiers did not benefit from the increased context and faced challenges in classifying instances of class 1.
+This observation emphasizes the need for thorough experimentation and tuning when using language models and highlights the potential of MLP models for tasks involving longer texts.